iMelonArt/Data-Playbook/00 - Basics & Concepts.md

 According to Salesforce Research, security threats is the top 1 risk to Analytics & IT Leaders as well as the business leader.

-However, lack of data hormonization, different data structure, file formats and different sources.
+However, lack of data harmonization, different data structure, file formats and different sources.
 To achieve the data hormonization is the road to achieve the unifying disparate data fields, formats, dimensions, and columns into a composite dataset.

 # TPC-DC BenchMarketing